dharmik529/CampusAgile/reports/report2.md

 #### Progress and Issues
 - fixed user module/service/controller
 - created the dto, entity, controller, and service files for the issue and project

 #### Goals for Next Week
-- Start listing out the possible endpoints for the backend
+- Start listing out the possible endpoints for the backend API calls

 ### Dev Patel